ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 a cell is fundamental unit of life

 eukaroytic cells:
-  * nucleus --> DNA (23 pairs of chromosomes; 23rd are XY in males, YY in females), RNA (copy DNA information to ribosome)
+  * nucleus --> DNA (23 pairs of chromosomes; 23rd are XY in males, XX in females), RNA (copy DNA information to ribosome)
   * cytoplasm --> mitochondria (energy and mtDNA), ribosomes (protein synthesis)
     * somatic cells --> body tissue
     * gametes --> reproduction (egg cells and sperm cells forming zygote)